 Much has been made of Phelps’ 12,000 calorie diet, but according to his interview with 60 Minutes it actually amounts to 8,000-10,000 calories per day.
 Per his trainers, he would lose 5-10lbs a week from his rigorous physical training if he didn’t average this load.
 He does not follow any strict nutrition guidelines – Phelps will order the burger and snack on chips, Oreos and Reese’s Peanut Butter Cups while at home.
 Eggs, crab meat and pizza are additional staples.

-Michael’s physical training amounts to 25-30hrs per week, and includes at least three days a week of weight-lifting.
+Michael’s physical training amounted to 25-30hrs per week, and included at least three days a week of weight-lifting.
 “Eat, sleep and swim.
 That’s all I can do,” Phelps told NBC in 2008 when describing his routine.
 “Get some calories into my system and try to recover the best I can.”

 Rest and Recovery